Ashley Padilla Edges Out Colin Jost to Claim SNL S51 Screen Time Crown

 Yes, Kathy, we are.
-The final tallies are in, and Ashley Padilla led the Saturday Night Live cast in total screen time for the recently wrapped Season 51, with 2:31:07.
+The final tallies are in, and Ashley Padilla led the SNL cast in total screen time for the recently wrapped Season 51, with 2:31:07.

 To score the win, Padilla edged out last season’s title holder, Colin Jost—by a margin of three minutes and 44 seconds.

 Padilla had a thin lead going into Saturday night’s season ender, and there was a path for Jost to retain his title.
-In a season in which he regularly stepped away from the “Weekend Update” co-anchor chair to play Pete Hegseth, he might have repeated at No. 1 if this weekend’s Will Ferrell/Jeffrey Epstein and James Austin Johnson/Trump-led Cold Open had featured the SecDef more prominently, instead of only in a “vision of the future” vignette.
+In a season in which he regularly stepped away from the “Weekend Update” co-anchor chair to play Pete Hegseth, he might have repeated at No. 1 if this weekend’s Will Ferrell/Jeffrey Epstein and James Austin Johnson/Trump-led Cold Open had featured the SecDef more prominently.

-Instead, Padilla delivered 18 more seconds of screen time than Jost, locking in her win.
+Instead, Padilla delivered 18 more seconds of screen time than Jost this week, locking in her win.

-As will be detailed by Mike Murray, host of Saturday Night Network’s weekly By the Numbers podcast, in his upcoming finale breakdown, Padilla closed out Season 51 this weekend with 9:23 of screen time, leading the cast in that measure for a fifth time this season.
+As will be detailed by LateNighter’s Mike Murray in his weekly SNL Screen Time Report later today, Padilla netted 9:23 of screen time this week, leading the cast in that measure for a fifth time this season.
 Across 20 total episodes, she also notched four second-place finishes.

 That 9:23 marks Padilla’s seventh-largest tally of the season; her high was a beefy 14:45 in October’s Episode 3 (hosted by Sabrina Carpenter and featuring Padilla in “Shop TV” and a “Domingo” encore, among other sketches), while her low of 2:53 came in November’s Nikki Glaser-hosted Episode 5.

-Padilla’s win over Jost is thus noteworthy in that any “Weekend Update” anchor reliably enjoys a certain weekly screen time minimum, whereas every other cast member’s presence can, as noted above, wildly fluctuate week-to-week.
+As a “Weekend Update” anchor, Jost has a built-in advantage in that he can expect a weekly screen time minimum, whereas every other cast member’s presence can wildly fluctuate week-to-week.

-As a featured player, Padilla hit five minutes or more in fifteen Season 51 episodes, and led the cast in every major category.
+Padilla hit five minutes or more in fifteen Season 51 episodes.

 As for Jost, though he settled for a strong second in screen time (well ahead of third-placer Mikey Day‘s 1:53:36), Season 51 represented his best statistical season, as he averaged 07:22 per episode in his 14th year with the sketch comedy institution.